-Dr. Leah Katherine Saal is an Assistant Professor of Literacy at Loyola University Maryland, School of Education.
-She is currently teaching graduate courses in literacy education and educational research, and she values service-learning as an authentic pathway to prepare students to become inquiring and reflective pedagogues in urban environs.
-Saal is informed by her ongoing experiences teaching literacy to adults and older students in and out of school settings in urban communities.
+Dr. Leah Katherine Saal is an associate professor of literacy at Loyola University Maryland, School of Education.
+She teaches graduate courses in literacy education and educational research and values service-learning as an authentic pathway to prepare students to become inquiring and reflective pedagogues in urban environs.
+Saal is informed by her ongoing experiences teaching with and learning from families, adults, and communities in and out of school settings in urban areas.

 Honors and Awards